Skip to main content

 This timelapse shows artist Gabriel Dawe installing Plexus no. 29 at the BYU MOA in November 2014.

-Near the stairs on this main level, find the large LOVE sculpture.
-Indiana began creating Love sculptures in the 1960s.
+Head down the stairs and find the exhibition Counterpoint.
+Near one of the entrances to the exhibition, you'll find the large LOVE sculpture.
+Robert Indiana began creating Love sculptures in the 1960s.
 This piece at the MOA is only one of many versions that can be seen around the world.
 Often, you can see versions of "LOVE" in the language of that country.

 Swipe through below to see a version of the sculpture in Hebrew and another in Spanish!